 Some writers refer to the Grail as a book.
 Possibly a lost gospel speculated to have been written by Jesus himself.
-References to the Grail as a cup with magical powers bear similarities to various stories in Celtic mythology, where there is talk of vessels that produce food and drink, heal wounds, bestow wisdom and raise the dead, the book ‘Lost Histories notes.
+References to the Grail as a cup with magical powers are similar to Celtic mythology stories, where there is talk of vessels that produce food and drink, heal wounds, bestow wisdom and raise the dead, the book ‘Lost Histories notes.

 Read also: Where is the Head of Saint John the Baptist?

-- The legendary chalice would have been taken to Wales, according to other sources, where it would have been entrusted to Lord Nanteos Manor, the lord of the region at the time.
-The grail would remain there until 1952, when the estate was bought and the cup was deposited in a bank vault for safekeeping, writes Joel Levy in his book.
+- The legendary chalice would have been taken to Wales, according to other sources, where it would have been entrusted to Lord Nanteos Manor, the region’s lord at the time.
+The grail would remain there until 1952 when the estate was bought, and the cup was deposited in a bank vault for safekeeping, writes Joel Levy in his book.

 - Although there are numerous references to the Holy Grail in the legends of Britain.
-Cups said to be the legendary chalice are on display in various places around the world, but no one has so far produced any conclusive evidence that they existed.
+Cups said to be the legendary chalice are on display in various places worldwide, but no one has produced any conclusive evidence that they existed.

 Read also: Priory of Sion.
 Hoax or Secret Society?

 The Holy Grail, the chalice from which the Saviour drank at the famous Last Supper, is shrouded in mystery.
 The Bible offers no clues.
-The only description was given by a saint who was beatified by Pope John Paul II.
+The only description was given by a saint who Pope John Paul II beatified.

 People wonder what happened to the holy object.
-The Bible offers no clues and it is possible that the apostles who witnessed the scene did not give the object the value it later acquired.
-So the cup that the Apostles brought from Veronica’s house (St. Veronica, whose pseudonym also means the true icon, was called Seraph) was beautiful and mysterious in the way it looked.
+The Bible offers no clues, and it is possible that the apostles who witnessed the scene did not give the thing the value it later acquired.
+So the cup that the Apostles brought from Veronica’s house (St. Veronica, whose pseudonym also means the actual icon, was called Seraph) was beautiful and mysterious in its appearance.

-So it had long been kept in the Temple among other precious ancient objects, whose use and origins had been forgotten.
-The same happened in the Christian Church, where many sanctified gems were forgotten and left abandoned.
-Ancient vessels and jewels buried under the Temple were often dug up, sold, or melted down.
+So it had long been kept in the Temple among other precious ancient objects whose use and origins had been forgotten.
+The same happened in the Christian Church, where many sanctified gems were forgotten and abandoned.
+Old vessels and jewels buried under the Temple were often dug up, sold, or melted down.

-Sounds like a very interesting topic and some invaluable information has been reported above.
-If you liked our article, you can even access other articles that are intended to capture your attention.
+It sounds fascinating, and some invaluable information has been reported above.
+If you liked our article, you could even access other articles that are intended to capture your attention.
 Have a nice day!